 When you trust keys, the keys are also used for digital signature verification to verify the sender’s identity when receiving communications from them.

 You can check if the sender’s identity is verified by looking at the lock symbol in the From address.

-Your pinned keys are protected by a digital signature, which allows our clients to detect illegal modifications to your trusted keys.
+Your trusted keys are protected by a digital signature, which allows you to detect illegal modifications to your trusted keys.
 This signature is verified using your private keys.
 A consequence of this is that your contact signatures will fail to verify if you reset your password and thus lose access to the private keys used to sign your contacts.

 What will happen if the contact resets their password?

-In case that your contact resets their password, they may no longer have access to the public keys of theirs that you have trusted.
-Therefore, you cannot send the contact an email using the trusted keys.
-In that case, before being able to send an email to that user, you will be asked if you want to trust their new primary key.
+If your contact resets their password, they may no longer have access to their own public keys that you have trusted using the method above, and you will not be able to send your contact an email using the trusted keys.
+Before being able to send an email to that user, you will be asked if you want to trust their new primary key.